 Though his vomiting continued, the rate of his feedings was gradually increased, and Nolan was released from the hospital Dec.
 22, 2003.

 At 9 a.m. the following day, Nolan and the Millers, exhausted from the first night at home dealing with feeding pumps and continued vomiting, met with the Intestinal Rehabilitation Program team at Nebraska Medicine.

 The Millers found that everyone in the room shared a common goal - to one day wean Nolan off TPN and the feedings.

 Whether the cause is disease or massive surgical resections due to any of a number of conditions, children and adults with small bowel syndrome or intestinal failure are more than uncomfortable.

 They can't eat.

 TPN and gastrostomy or G-tube feedings are treatments but they aren't to be considered permanent solutions - unless there is no alternative.

-David Mercer, MD, PhD, is a transplant surgeon and researcher at the University of Nebraska Medical Center (UNMC) and also serves as Director of the Intestinal Rehabilitation Program at The Nebraska Medical Center.
+David Mercer, MD, PhD, is a transplant surgeon and researcher at the University of Nebraska Medical Center (UNMC) and also serves as Director of the Intestinal Rehabilitation Program at Nebraska Medicine.
 Along with his colleagues, including other transplant surgeons and gastrointestinal specialists, the team works to restore enteral autonomy and to decrease dependence on TPN through diet, medicine and/or surgery.
 The program is among the few comprehensive centers in the United States to offer a complete range of medical and surgical interventions for the management of adult and pediatric patients with complex intestinal disorders.

 "The greatest strength of our program is the people," Dr. Mercer said.
 "We have assembled a simply outstanding, dedicated group of health-care professionals who all have the common goal of helping children and adults with short bowel syndrome.
 Everyone is absolutely committed and passionate about what we do."